wrobstory/mcflyin/README.md

  '2012-04-04 23:17:23']
  ```

-With Mcflyin running on localhost, lets make a request to resample the data on an hourly basis, to get the number of posts per hour:
+With the McFlyin application running on localhost, lets make a request to resample the data on an hourly basis, to get the number of posts per hour:

 ```python
 import requests